The Cape to Cape Track

 It’s renowned for stunning scenery, world-class beaches, gourmet food and fine wines.

-And it’s also home of the Cape to Cape Track – one of the nation’s best the multi-day hiking trails through a recognised global biodiversity hotspot.
+And it’s also home to the Cape to Cape Track – one of the nation’s best multi-day hiking trails through a recognised global biodiversity hotspot.

 When to hike